 When this same force descends to earth it is represented by the triangle pointing downward.
-Thus we know, at the very beginning of this study, that the alchemical water is really that movement of the One Force which is mentioned in the Emerald Tablet when it is said: "Its power is integrating, if it be turned into earth."
+Thus we know, at the very beginning of this study, that the alchemical water is really that movement of the One Force which is mentioned in the Emerald Tablet when it is said: "its power is integrating, if it be turned into earth."
 In other words, the alchemical water is the form-producing operation or aspect of the One Thing.

-Thus we find that this element is represented by the second letter of the Tetragrammaton, The And in Qabalistic works we read: "Creation took place with the letter Heh (H)." and since we have seen elsewhere that the second letter of The is also the symbol for the Qabalistic "world" or plane called The April Apr
+Thus we find that this element is represented by the second letter of the Tetragrammaton, IHVH.
+And in Qabalistic works we read: "Creation took place with the letter Heh (H)."
+And since we have seen elsewhere that the second letter of IHVH is also the symbol for the Qabalistic "world" or plane called BRIAH, Briah, the Creative World, we may understand the metaphysical water of the alchemists as being the aspect assumed by the One Energy on the plane so named.

 Here it is important to say that when we call the alchemical water "metaphysical," we do not by any means mean to imply that it is a mere intellectual abstraction.
 It is just as "real" as physical water, just as actual as a brick.
 Occultists use the term "metaphysical" in a special, and literal, sense.
 By this adjective they mean "existing beyond the range of physical sensation."

-In the Qabalistic philosophy which the alchemists adapted to their special No-Thing; FIN I'N, En Soph, or the Limitless; and TIN FIN, En Soph Aur, or Limitless Light.
+In the Qabalistic philosophy which the alchemists adapted to their special purposes, the highest metaphysical reality is called AIN, or No-Thing; AIN SVP, En Soph, or the Limitless; and AIN SVP AVR, En Soph Aur, or Limitless Light.
 These are the names given to the One Reality prior to the beginning of a cycle of manifestation, and they are called "Veils of the Absolute" because Qabalists understand perfectly well that any description or definition of the Absolute must necessarily conceal, or veil, its real nature.